Avengi/SkyrimMax-Script/README.md

 ## Installation & Usage

-1. Place both `max.txt` and `quest.txt` in your Skyrim installation folder (where `Skyrim.exe` is).
+1. Place `max.txt`, `quest.txt`, and `spell.txt` in your Skyrim installation folder (where `Skyrim.exe` is).
 2. Start a new game and save.
 3. Open the console (`~` key).
 4. Enter: `bat max` and press Enter.
+5. Enter: `bat spell` and press Enter.
-5. Enter: `bat quest` and press Enter.
+6. Enter: `bat quest` and press Enter.
-6. Enjoy your maxed-out character with completed quests.
+7. Enjoy your maxed-out character with completed quests, all spells, and all shouts.

 > **Note:** No mods required—these are native console commands.
 PC version only.